pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 **Solution**: Symlink `wp-content/cache` to a folder in `wp-content/uploads/`.
 For details, see [Using Extensions That Assume Write Access](/docs/assuming-write-access)

-**Issue #2**: This plugin is using `is_dir` to verfiy the target directory which will return false if the directory is a symlink.
-This will cause permission error in deleting cache files.
+**Issue #2**: This plugin uses `is_dir` to verfiy the target directory, which will return false if the directory is a symlink.
+This causes a permissions error when deleting cache files.

 <hr>